2017 Awards Frequently Asked Questions

 The payment is per entry, not per article.
-For example, if an entry permits up to seven articles or pieces and you submit seven articles for that entry, you pay once.
+For example, if a category permits up to seven articles or pieces, and you submit seven articles for that entry, you pay once.

 Once an entry is submitted, you cannot delete it, so use the application process carefully.
 We cannot refund your application fee, either.

 10. I have a series that might be investigative.
 Should I hedge my bets and enter it into regular series instead?